kirandesimone/microsave/README.md

 └── .env
 ```

+## Description
+The microsave microservice is a RESTful API backed by MongoDB that persists, retrieves, and deletes user-specific JSON save states for client applications.

 ## How to Request Data
 This microsave service utilizes RESTful API.
 To request data operations (saving, loading, or deleting), execute HTTP requests to the target endpoints.